saraaliahmed123/Skinology/README.md

 git clone https://gitlab.kingston.ac.uk/CI6330-2022-23-K2008620/Skinology.git

-2. Install the required dependencies for both client and server folders
+2. Install the required dependencies for both client and server folders by splitting your terminal

 For the client: